 Hello!
-So I’ve been in Canada for about a few weeks now and I’ve been a very busy lady.
+So I landed in Canada a few weeks ago and I’ve been a very busy lady.

 After 14 hours of sleep, I woke up refreshed on my second day in Canada.
 I summoned an Uber and headed for the popular Square One Mall for some food.

-I also wanted to purchase some supplies for the Airbnb room I’m staying temporarily, and buy a SIM card.
+I also wanted to purchase some supplies for the Airbnb room I’m staying in temporarily, and buy a SIM card.

 I tried out Tim Hortons at the mall and was a tad disappointed with the taste but the caffeine woke me right up.